adopted-ember-addons/ember-keyboard/API-DESIGN.md

 Because `key` is the generated value including the effect of modifiers, `Shift+2` has a key value of `@` on common English layouts.
 Should a keyboard shortcut of `key='@'` be equivalent to one of `modifier='Shift' key='2'`?
 If so, how do we encode the mapping of `@` to `2` necessary to support the latter?

 Alt-key combos on OS X bring a similar set of challenges. `Alt+c` on OS X has a `key` value of `ç` since that is the character normally generated on Macs when pressing Alt/Option and C together.
 To support `modifier='Alt' key='c'` on Macs, we would need to map `ç` back to `c` somehow.

+### How do these API changes the priority and propagation features of ember-keyboard, if at all?